Gravitational Causality and the Self-Stress of Photons: Causality

 We first generalize the time delay relation of \cite{Maiani:1997pd,Arkani-Hamed:2020blm} to the more general case of non-negligible inelasticity $\im \delta > 0$, i.e. when other particles can be produced in the scattering.

 The idea is to introduce a real parameter $\delta T$ that labels a family $ | f \rangle^{\delta T}_{\mathrm{out}} $ of time delayed 2-particle states,

-with normalization $_{\mathrm{in}}\langle f| f \rangle_{\mathrm{in}}=_{\mathrm{out}}\langle f| f \rangle_{\mathrm{out}}=\int \sum_{J, J_z} dE |f_{E,J,J_z}|^2=1$, and then search for a $\delta T=\delta T_*$ that maximizes the transition probability $| {}_{\mathrm{out}\!\!\!}^{\delta T\!\!\!}~\langle f |f\rangle_{\mathrm{in}}|^2 $,
+with normalization $_{\mathrm{in}}\langle f| f \rangle_{\mathrm{in}}=_{\mathrm{out}}\langle f| f \rangle_{\mathrm{out}}=\int \sum_{J, \lambda} dE |f_{E,J,\lambda}|^2=1$, and then search for a $\delta T=\delta T_*$ that maximizes the transition probability $| {}_{\mathrm{out}\!\!\!}^{\delta T\!\!\!}~\langle f |f\rangle_{\mathrm{in}}|^2 $,

 for some narrowly peaked wave-packet.
-Here $E=\sqrt{s}$ is the total center of mass energy and $J$ and $J_z$ label the basis where the $S$-matrix is diagonal.
-Without spin, $J$ and $J_z$ represent the angular momentum and its projection along the $z$-axis respectively.
-Since $|f_{J, J_z}(E)|^2>0$, and $\mathrm{Im}\,\delta_J(E) \geq 0$ by unitarity, the transition probability for a localized wave-packet at $E\simeq E_0$ is maximised at the stationary phase
+Here $E=\sqrt{s}$ is the total center of mass energy and $J$ and $\lambda$ label the basis where the 2-body partial-wave $S$-matrix is diagonal.
+Without spin, $J$ and $\lambda$ represent the angular momentum and possible other internal quantum numbers.
+With spin, $J$ is still the total angular momentum (or proportional to the impact parameter $b\simeq 2J/E$ in the eikonal limit) while $\lambda$ is a proxy for a linear combination of the helicity indices, $\lambda=\pm$ in the previous sections.
+Since $|f_{J, \pm}(E)|^2>0$, and $\mathrm{Im}\,\delta_{\pm}(J,E) \geq 0$ by unitarity, the transition probability for a localized wave-packet at $E\simeq E_0$ is maximised at the stationary phase

 where the transition amplitude is less than unity due to the opening of inelastic channels that deplete the elastic amplitude.
-Notice that \eref{WignerTimedelay1} reduces to Wigner's formula $\delta T_* =2\frac{\partial\delta_J}{\partial E}$ when the phase shift is real.
-In the eikonal limit of large angular momentum we can replace $\delta_J(E)=\delta(s,b)$, and the notion of time delay becomes
+Notice that \eref{WignerTimedelay1} reduces to Wigner's formula $\delta T_* =2\frac{\partial\delta_{\pm}}{\partial E}$ when the phase shift is real.
+In the eikonal limit of large angular momentum we can replace $\delta_{\pm}(J, E)=\delta_{\pm}(s,b)$, and the notion of time delay becomes